API reference

 task_id – ID of the task that was removed

-class apscheduler.ScheduleAdded(*, timestamp=_Nothing.NOTHING, schedule_id, next_fire_time)
+class apscheduler.ScheduleAdded(*, timestamp=_Nothing.NOTHING, schedule_id, task_id, next_fire_time)

 Signals that a new schedule was added to the store.